 Description Displays the percentage of successful transactions performed by all hosts in a profile-organized by transaction, location, or group-over time.
-The Availability Over Time report helps you identify service availability problems and pinpoint their source.
-By breaking down the report by transaction, location, or group across different time frames, you can identify exactly where and when transaction failure rate is significant.
-For example, you determine that a transaction regularly fails during a particular time of day transaction regularly fails during a particular time of day, which may indicate a problem with the transaction during periods of high Internet traffic.
+The Availability Over Time report helps you identify service availability problems and pinpoint their sour By breaking down the report by transaction, location group across different time frames, you can identify exactly where and when transaction failure rate is significant.
+For example, you determine that a transaction regularly fails during a particular time of o which may indicate a problem with the transaction during periods of high Internet traffic.
 To access: Select Applications > End User Management > Business Process tab > Availability Over Time report Important Information HP Business Availability Center can display up to 100 transactions simultaneously.
 If a profile has more than 100 transactions, HP Business Availability Center automatically selects the first 100 transactions listed on the Transaction Ordering page.
 To select different transactions to view, modify the active filters.
 To change the order in which transactions appear, you modify their order in the Transaction Ordering page.
 For details, see "Configure Business Process Reports" on page 188.
 You can view the report in either graph or table format.

-- ► "Report Settings" on page 195
+- ► "Report Settings" on page 196

-- ► "Report Content as Graph" on page 195
+- ► "Report Content as Graph" on page 196

-- ► "Report Content as Table" on page 196
+- ► "Report Content as Table" on page 197